Introduction

 A related question is whether we should automatically generate this kind of default implementation, either by default or optionally.
 It is actually quite straightforward to do so within the procedural macro, so it’s more of a policy question of whether this is a good idea.

-• Generating such implementations by default would mean that a missing method doesn’t result in a compile error.
+Generating such implementations by default would mean that a missing method doesn’t result in a compile error.
 This seems actively bad, so we reject this.

-• In the future, we could generate such implementations optionally via an extra attribute on the #[endpoint] annotation.
-We regard this as out of scope for this RFD.
+In the future, we could generate such implementations optionally via an extra attribute on the

-Stub description
+Stub description details

-One of the goals of this RFD is to allow users to generate an OpenAPI schema document without needing to write a real implementation.
+One of the goals of this RFD is to allow users to generate an OpenAPI document without needing to write a real implementation.
 We’re going to call this the stub description of the API.

 The stub description needs to track: